chrispyperez2/Project-Chrispy/README.md

 * main hero section is pushed off screen when on landscape mode
 * need photo for
 * add testing for react components, using Enzyme/ mocha ?
+* formatting and video players are different for safari